Osdorn-Typewriter-Repair/osdorn_project/README.md

 - Deleted unneeded and redundant attributes, new total 14
 - As the number of missing values was fairly small (no more than a few hundred), we decided to use linear regression to impute mising values for 'lotsizesquarefeet' and 'taxamount'
 - Again,as the number of missing values was fairly small, we decided to use simple imputer (set for median) to calculate missing values for 'calculatedfinishedsquarefeet', 'landtaxvaluedollarcnt', 'structuretaxvaluedollarcnt', 'taxvaluedollarcnt'
-- Deleted rows missing 'yearbuilt' as we could not think of a good method to impute year, new total 55,624
+- Deleted rows missing 'yearbuilt' as we could not think of a good method to impute year, new total 45,631
 - All data types at this point were int64 and float.
 Converted all but one float (logerror) to ints.
-Outliers
+- Calculated outliers, using 4x the IQR as the upper and lower thresholds for defining outliers.
+After this step, we eliminated all rows with logerror, lotsizesquarefeet, bathroomcnt, calculatedfinishedsquarefeet, calculatedfinishedsquarefeet, structuretaxvaluedollarcnt, taxvaluedollarcnt, and landtaxvaluedollarcnt upper outliers.
+The number of lower outliers were small, so we decided not to delete any rows, new total 38,500.